Concepcion, Iloilo: History

 Concepcion was originally known as Bacjawan, which means "the place of the bacjaw trees," which used to grow in large numbers along the coast's swampy areas.
 It was formally founded as a pueblo (town) in 1855.
 The town was later renamed to Concepcion, in honor of the first born daughter of Felizardo Azucena, the town's first captain basal, or gobernadorcillo.

 In 1857, the Comandancia de Concepción (Military District of Concepcion) was created.
 It was a sub-province in Northern Iloilo composed of the capital town of Concepcion, Ajuy, Balasan (modern-day Batad, Estancia, and Balasan), Lemery, San Dionisio, and Sara.
 It was abolished on April 11, 1901, when the Americans took control of the Philippines and established the civil government of Iloilo.
 In present days, the former Comandancia de Concepción covers the 5th legislative district of Iloilo except for the towns of Barotac Viejo and San Rafael.

 Geography

 Concepcion is located on the north-eastern part of Panay Island (known as the mainland), together with some 16 other, smaller, associated islands.
 It is bounded on the north by the municipality of San Dionisio, in the south by the municipality of Ajuy, in the west by the municipality of Sara, and in the east by the Visayan Sea.
 It has a total land area of 9,702.04 hectares.

 Concepcion is 97 km from Iloilo City and 101 km from Roxas City.

 The largest of the 16 Concepcion Islands is Pan de Azucar at 1840 ha, which has the 573 m high Mount Manaphag rising from its center.

 Climate

 Barangays

-Concepcion is politically subdivided into twenty-five barangays, eleven of which are island barangays, and fourteen of which are on the mainland (Panay Island).
+Concepcion is politically subdivided into 25 barangays.
+Each barangay consists of puroks and some have sitios.

+There are 11 barangays which are island barangays, and the rest are located in the mainland of Panay Island.